Pete: So you're telling me you never once looked in the girl's locker room?

 - Particularly because the ONLY people he really uses this is on women.

-- Natsume from Senko No Night Raid mostly uses his ability to scout or see through rooms in spy missions.
-The power and distance is affected by moon phases- it is at its weakest in the new moon.
+- Natsume from Night Raid 1931 mostly uses his ability to scout or see through rooms in spy missions.
+The power and distance is affected by moon phases — it is at its weakest in the new moon.

 - Viola from One Piece.
 She ate the Giro Giro no Mi (Glare-Glare Fruit), which allows her to not only see through peoples' clothes and skin, but into their minds, as well.
-She can also turn her tears into large, hot iron whales to attack her opponents.
+She also can see things from all the way across an entire island as well as being able turn her tears into large, hot iron whales to attack her opponents (because of a pun in Japanese).

 - Comic book Superman looks at a wall and sees Lois, in natural colour, tied up behind it.
 Or he sees a bomb inside a ship that he's swimming past.
 Apparently, his eyes emit something that goes right through masonry or steel, but bounces off skin, clothing, dynamite, etc. at wavelengths that look just like ordinary light.
 However, like real X-rays, it's stopped by sufficiently dense materials (although, Pre-Crisis, only lead stopped it).